Value Summation: A Novel Scoring Function for MPC-based Model-based Reinforcement Learning: Proposed MBRL Method

 where the estimated state-action values over a trajectory with the planning horizon $H$ are summed up to determine the trajectory score $S$.
 Using the Bellman equation, we can roughly estimate the state-action value of each time-step as follows:

 Using \eqref{eq7} iteratively for all time steps within the planning horizon, we can write the scoring function in \eqref{eq6} in terms of the immediate rewards as below:

 See Appendix A for a detailed derivation of (8).
-The obtained scoring function~\eqref{eq8} means the rewards within the planning horizon are emphasized by $\gamma^{t}(t+1)$ factor, and the rewards outside of the planning horizon are discounted by $(H+1)\gamma^{t}$ term.
-Fig.~\ref{fig1} indicates that the value summation method imposes a greater weight on rewards than the reward-value scoring function proposed in \cite{c6}.
-This highlights the potential of the proposed scoring function in better evaluating future rewards and in making future-oriented decisions.
-It is worth mentioning that over a specific range of horizon $t \in \left[2,34 \right]$ (\textit{See} Fig. ~\ref{fig1}), rewards are weighted by factors greater than 1.
-We demonstrate that the proposed scoring function~\eqref{eq8} would not violate the boundedness of summation, even in an infinite-horizon ($H=\infty$) planning case (\textit{See} Lemma 1).
+The obtained scoring function~\eqref{eq8} means the rewards within the planning horizon are emphasized by $(t+1)\gamma^{t}$ factor, and the rewards outside of the planning horizon are discounted by $(H+1)\gamma^{t}$.
+Compared to the conventional reward scoring function $\sum_{t=0}^{H} \gamma^{t}r(s_{t}, a_{t})$, future rewards have greater coefficients and more impact on the score of trajectory.
+This highlights the potential of the proposed scoring function in better emphasizing future rewards within the prediction horizon.
+We demonstrate that the proposed scoring function~\eqref{eq8} will not violate the boundedness of summation, even in an infinite-horizon ($H=\infty$) planning case (\textit{See} Lemma 1).

 \begin{lem} Consider an infinite horizon action sequence ${A}= \{a_{0},a_{1},a_{2}, ...\} $ and its resultant reward sequence ${R} = \{r_{0}, r_{1}, r_{2}, ... \}$.
 With these assumptions, \eqref{eq8} is expressed as below: